Classic Team Lotus

 Jim Clark racing the Type 49 in the famous yellow and green colour scheme

 The gorgeous Lotus Type 25 won on its debut in 1963.
-The twin boom with bulkheads chassis concept was much more stiff than the traditional space frame chassis and it revolutionised F1 design.
+The twin boom with bulkheads chassis concept was much stiffer than the traditional space frame chassis and it revolutionised F1 design.
 The Type 25 with Clark at the wheel was all conquering and secured the first World Championship of Constructors title for Team Lotus and the World Championship of Drivers title for Clark.
 Chapman was left to placate owners of now obsolete Lotus space frame cars, arguing with characteristic cheek that he felt it would have been irresponsible to sell an unproven design.

 American racer Dan Gurney realised that a Lotus competing in the Indianapolis 500, arguably the greatest race in the World, would stand a great chance.
 Chapman visited in 1962 and agreed wholeheartedly.
 After two near misses the dream was realised in 1965 with a fantastic Clark victory, this in the same year that Team Lotus and Clark secured their second Championship titles.
 Kings of the World!

 Team Lotus had developed the monocoque chassis and Chapman sensed the next step would be a bespoke engine that formed part of the chassis between the driver and the gearbox at the rear.
 He teamed up with Cosworth and secured backing from Ford.
-The all conquering Ford Cosworth DFV was created that would power F1 cars from 1967 to 1985.
+The all-conquering Ford Cosworth DFV was created that would power F1 cars from 1967 to 1985.
 With this engine Clark drove the Type 49 to victory on its debut and Team Lotus had raised the bar once more.

 Jim Clarke Indy Team